Evstafyev/Zabbix-user-parameters/getStabilityIndex/README.md

 # getStabilityIndex
 The script collects SystemStabilityIndex metrics and calculte average value.
-Is used as Zabbix UserParameter for detect and troubleshoot applications crushes.
+This is used as Zabbix UserParameter for detect and troubleshoot applications crushes.